dongdajie/adep/README.md

 # adep
-A Monte Carlo program for calculating energy deposition
+A Monte Carlo program for calculating energy deposition.
+The algorithm behind the code comes from Geant4.
+Thanks!